maybeanerd/BlessFPS/README.md

 # BlessFPS
-This is a script which changes the settings from Bless Online to use your hardware more efficient
+This is a tool which changes the settings from Bless Online to use your hardware more efficiently.
+Other fixes such as camera etc. will be added in future.

 You need the Java runtime environment to run the program: https://java.com/en/download/win10.jsp

-Download link:
+# Download links:

 File from this repository: https://github.com/T0TProduction/BlessFPS/blob/master/BlessFPS/out/artifacts/BlessFPS_jar/BlessFPS.jar